codewithmuh/React-Django-project/Readme.md

 21.Click Edit App and Go to Technical Tab of APP and Fill the following fields

-22.Auth Callback URL (add cb/auth athe the end of heroku app url)
+22.Auth Callback URL (add /auth at the end of heroku app url)

 23.Load Callback URL